April 9, 2018 | by Samantha Bonar

 Specifically, Lollipop was looking for a sick child to pair with Kym Barrett, a longtime Hollywood costume designer who is currently creating the costumes for the forthcoming “Aquaman” movie.
 The organization reached out to City of Hope and asked if the hospital had any likely candidates.
 City of Hope social workers immediately thought of Chris.

 Diagnosed with acute myeloid leukemia just after his first birthday in February 2017, Chris has spent almost half of his young life in hospitals.
-Last year, he underwent five rounds of chemotherapy over eight months at a hospital near his home in Lakewood, California.
+Last year, he underwent five rounds of chemotherapy over eight months at a hospital near his home in Lawndale, California.